 LRV = Light Reflectance Value (you may also seen this called the light reflectIVE value…potato, potatoh): Rated 0-100 with 0 being pure black, and 100 being pure white.

 Lighter paint shades REFLECT more light from them and therefore have a HIGHER LRV, and vice versa for darker shades).
 Below see Kilim Beige (57) side by side with pure white (100):

 LRV…what?
 Don’t worry, I’ve got you!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-Let’s look at SW Kilim Beige compared to other popular colors.
+Let’s look at SW Kilim Beige compared to some similar Sherwin-Williams paint colors.

 Kilim Beige vs Accessible Beige

 Accessible Beige, also by Sherwin Williams, is slightly lighter on the Light Reflectance Value scale, with an LRV of 58 (again, Kilim Beige is 57).

 By comparison, Accessible Beige has more gray undertones and can be considered a griege, whereas Kilim Beige cannot.